Subjective Truth Ruthless Criticism

 B: “How?
 Not at all!
 It was absolute nonsense.”

-A: “For me this film is true.
+A: “For me, this film is true.
 Maybe not for you.
 In my opinion, it rings true to life.”

 The substance of the mistake

-The objectivity of truth and its justification
+The objectivity of truth and its reason

-The rewards of the right to imagine
+The rewards of the right to conceit